gioxx/Nebula.KB-dev/docs/Core/usage/mailboxes.md

 - `-CsvFolder` controls the export destination for every CSV-producing mode.
 - `-IncludePrimaryOnly` keeps recipients that would otherwise be omitted because they have no secondary aliases.
 - `-IncludeMoera` keeps addresses in the tenant's `onmicrosoft.com` domain that would otherwise be hidden.
+- Primary-only exclusion is evaluated after MOERA filtering, so a mailbox with only a primary SMTP and a MOERA proxy stays hidden by default.

 **Syntax**